Naftoreiclag/Libirid/documents/contribute.md

 * [zlib/libpng License (Zlib)](http://opensource.org/licenses/Zlib)
 * [Boost License](http://opensource.org/licenses/BSL-1.0)*

-Right now, we are comfortably sitting on the statement "Our entire repository is under the MIT License."
-You don't wanna be the first to turn our statement into "Most of our repository," do you?

 **Can I use some of this repository's code for my own project?**
 Yes!
 Just make sure you comply with the licenses, which don't ask for much other than including a few lines of comments at the top of each file.
 Some credit for the original author(s) would be nice, though.